Stop paying National Insurance

 - you’ve reached State Pension age

-- you don’t need to pay National Insurance
+- you do not need to pay National Insurance

-You’ll need to write to HMRC explaining why you don’t want your employer to see your birth certificate or passport.
+You’ll need to write to HMRC explaining why you do not want your employer to see your birth certificate or passport.

 National Insurance contributions and Employers Office